JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/number/parse_number.rst

 Caution
 -------

-The input text should only include numbers, Otherwise the node will resturn a parsing error.
+The input text should only include numbers, Otherwise the node will return a parsing error.

 Examples of Usage
 -----------------